neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 [Class 1 e-bikes][ebike-classes] provide a pedal-assist up to 20mph; this lets casual riders (who normally top out at 12-15mph) play in the 15-20mph range and, as with [the "safety" angle](#safety-speed), that ≈30% difference actually makes for a qualitatively different experience.
 I consistently pass more cars than pass me now (except *sometimes* if I'm along the West Side Highway for long enough 😂).
 It's pretty hard to go 15-20mph in a car for very long in urban environments, so for a large class of trips.

-This is a brand new, developing mode of transportation that changes the basic math of transportation in cities; my [Ride Hall of Fame][ride-hall-of-fame TODO] has some examples and discussion of this.
+This is a brand new, developing mode of transportation that changes the basic math of transportation in cities; [my "Favorite Rides" section](#favorite-rides) has some examples and discussion of this.

 ### Cost <a id="cost"></a>
 On average, [a new car in the US costs $40k][new-car-cost]; [owning+operating a car costs $800/month][car-cost-800-mo].